sebhoss/dolt-installer/README.md

 # dolt-installer GitHub Action

-This action installs `dolt` into the `PATH` of a GitHub Actions runner.
+This action installs [dolt](https://github.com/dolthub/dolt) into the `PATH` of a GitHub Actions runner.

-For available `dolt` releases, see https://github.com/dolthub/dolt/releases/.

 ## Usage

 This action supports GitHub-provided Linux, macOS and Windows runners.
-Self-hosted runners are not tested and may or may not work correctly.
+Self-hosted runners are not tested and may not work correctly.
 In order to use this action in your workflow, add the following snippet to the YAML file of the workflow:

 ```yaml
 uses: sebhoss/dolt-installer@main